Lawyers for Traumatic Brain Injuries Sustained in Motorcycle Accidents

-However, not all traumatic brain injuries are the same and not all come with the same symptoms.
+However, not all traumatic brain injuries are the same, and not all come with the same symptoms.
 Generally, there are three categories of brain injuries.
-There are mild brain injuries which are the least serious and are also called concussions.
+First, there are mild brain injuries that are the least serious and are also called concussions.

 Brain Injury Facts Regarding Motorcycle Accidents